agateau/cookiecutter-qt-app/README.md

 make install
 ```

 Look in `/where/to/install`.
 Your app should be there, ready to be started.
-Try it.
+Give it a try!

-Run the tests:
+Your app source code comes with some unit-tests.
+You can run them with:

 ```
 make check
 ```

-You are all set, time to turn this skeleton into a real app.
+You are all set, time to turn this skeleton into a real app!

 ## Creating packages